bjxiezz/Step-by-step-protocol-for-PHP-exercises-of-CodeLouisville/README.md

   * Note: you can check the result at xammp page (if you echo the test result out): http://localhost/test3/php-exercise-string-search/src/string_search.php

-4. Runn Tests Locally (Type the following commands in the shell)
+4. Run Tests Locally (Type the following commands in the shell)
   * Add the path of php.exe (Note: this only needs to be done once): export PATH=$PATH:"/cygdrive/C/xampp/php"
   * Install composer (Note: this only needs to be done once): composer install
   * Run the tests: vendor/bin/phpunit